 Locate an academic (peer-reviewed) journal article concerning one aspect of development (physical, cognitive, social, moral/spiritual) of one age group (infancy through senior adulthood) of the lifespan.
-See a list of peer-reviewed journals on page 9 of this syllabus.
 Write a 3-4 page review of the research summarizing the conclusions and suggesting application in the local church.
 For assistance with this assignment, watch the video "How to Search for Journal Articles at NOBTS" on Blackboard and refer to the Peer-Reviewed Journal section of this syllabus.